wesleyboar/Core-Workspace/README.md

 ## Local Development Setup

-1. Install dependencies: `npm ci`.
+1. Install package dependencies, from root, via `npm ci`.
     - You may ignore the error symlinking `core-styles/src/cli.js`.[^1]
-2. Clone/Copy [Core CMS] and [tup-ui (for Core Styles)][Core Styles] into this root directory.
+2. Clone/Move [Core CMS] and [tup-ui (for Core Styles)][Core Styles] into this root directory.
-    - If cloning, follow each package's README instructions.
+    - After cloning, follow each package's README instructions.
+    - Moving an existing repository works just as well.

+[^1]: The error "✖ Failed to symlink [...]core-styles with error: [...]" is concerning, but does not affect development.
+(The [Core Styles] CLI is not used by clients, and might be removed.)

+## Using the Packages

+Each package:

+- shares dependencies (which have been hoisted to root)
+- can load each other as if the other is an NPM package

+You may:

-3. (Optional) Perform any desired development within a package.
+- Perform any desired development within a package.
+- Run, from root, a convenience script e.g.:
+  - `npm run core-cms:demo`
+  - `npm run core-styles:demo`
-4. Run any package script from root e.g.:
+- Run, from root, a script of any package e.g.:
-    - `npm run core-cms: npm run build`
+  - `npm run core-cms: npm run build:css`
-    - `npm run core-cms: npm run start`
+  - `npm run core-cms: npm run build:demo`
   - `npm run core-styles: npm run build`
   - `npm run core-styles: npm run start`

-[^1]: The error "✖ Failed to symlink [...]core-styles with error: [...]" is concerning, but does not affect development.
-(The [Core Styles] CLI is not used by clients, and might be removed.)

 <!-- Link Aliases -->